 #1 Sift the Flour.

-Measure out at least a cup more flour than you will use.
+Measure out at least one more cup of flour than you will use.
 Sift it with a strainer or other sifter at least 3 times.
 I usually sift the flour at least 6 times.
 More sifting works better.

 Pull out two large bowls and sift the flour back and forth between them.
 This only takes about 3 minutes, but it makes a huge difference in the softness and fluffiness of the cookie.